sam-mccall/node-seq/README.markdown

 `catch` is a sequential action and further actions may appear after a `catch` in a chain.
 If the execution reaches a `catch` in a chain and no error has occured, the `catch` is skipped over.

+For convenience, there is a default error handler at the end of all chains.
+This default error handler looks like this:

+    .catch(function (err) {
+        console.error(err.stack ? err.stack : err)
+    })

 forEach(cb)
 -----------